Off-Premises Responsible Serving® of Alcohol

 Rserving can be used for alcohol server training in Connecticut.
 However in the event that the Commission requires a licensee to train all employees because of a violation of liquor laws, the state requires 5 hours of classroom training and our course does not meet those requirements.
 Please contact the state for more information.

-Related Courses for CT:
+Related Courses for Connecticut: